Ziyang-98/job-track/frontend/README.md

 App will be hosted on `http://localhost:3000/`.

+# ENV Variables

+Ensure that you have a `.env.development` file containing the following variables:

+- `REACT_APP_SERVER_ENDPOINT` Your backend's server endpoint such as `http://localhost:8000`

 # Build production

 Run `npm run build` to build app for production.
 The build will be stored in `build` folder.